1897: W. E. B. Du Bois

 Big Idea

 W.E.B.
-Du Bois’ research challenged prevailing racist “research” that supposedly proved Black inferiority and argued for a more scientific method for conducing social research.
+Du Bois’ research challenged prevailing White “research” that argued it had scientifically proven Black inferiority.
+He introduced a more scientific method for conducing social research, becoming the father of modern sociology.

 W.E.B.
 Du Bois